PipeVerri/Scanz_old/README.md

 > # __Future development__

-This started as a side project and not something to actively maintain, i just made a pretty useful tool and i wanted to share it with the world and maybe help a couple people, im not gonna <!-- give you up, never gonna let you down --> be able to be online for a couple weeks as my school final exams are coming.
+This started as a side project and not something to actively maintain, i just made a pretty useful tool and i wanted to share it with the world and maybe help a couple people._I will try to work as hard as i can to fix the bugs you find and add the promised features, i never hosted a public git project as big as this before_.
+Im not gonna <!-- give you up, never gonna let you down --> be able to be online for a couple weeks as my school final exams are coming.

 I would love to hear your feedback at fva#1693 on discord, just send me a friend request and i will probably accept it!